-According to our release schedule, we'll cut a
+According to our release schedule, we maintain two branches,

 master branch, if it's a feature pull request, please do it against the

-Before you reporting a bug, please make sure you've searched exists issues, and read our FAQ.
+Before you report a bug, please make sure you've searched existing issues, and read our FAQ.

 Proposing a Change#